munificent/craftinginterpreters/book/optimization.md

 The `findEntry()` function has a sister function, `tableFindStrings()` that does a hash table lookup for interning strings.
-We need to make the same changes there -- actual optimizations -- that we made in `findEntry()`.
-We use the mask as a mask when wrapping the string's hash key:
+We need to make the same changes there that we made in `findEntry()`.
+We use `capacity` as a mask when wrapping the string's hash key:

 ^code find-string-index (4 before, 2 after)

 And also when the linear probing wraps around:

 ^code find-string-next (3 before, 1 after)

+These changes are actual optimizations.
+This function is only called when interning strings, which wasn't significantly touched by our benchmark.
+But a Lox program that created lots of strings might noticeably benefit from this change.

 ### Memory manager changes